DanielPrzewozny/DanceSchoolApp/README.md

 # DanceSchoolApp
-UI for this application is here: https://github.com/DanielPrzewozny/DanceSchoolManager
+UI for this application is here: https://github.com/DanielPrzewozny/DanceSchoolManager (work in progress)

 ## 1. Jenkins
 ## 2. RabbitMQ